accrescent/parcelo/CONTRIBUTING.md

 ## Contributor license agreement

 Contributing to Parcelo requires signing a Contributor License Agreement (CLA).
 To sign [Accrescent's CLA], make a PR, and our CLA bot will direct you.
+If you've already signed the CLA for another Accrescent project, you won't need to do so again.

 [Accrescent's CLA]: https://gist.github.com/lberrymage/1be5c6a041131b9fd0b54b442023ad21
 [GitHub developer settings]: https://github.com/settings/developers